yaymukund/yaymukund-blog/content/posts/whats-in-a-name.md

 title = "What's in a name?"
 +++

-I decided to catalogue examples of software developers being asked to change a name to avoid being racist, sexist, transphobic, ableist, or otherwise bigoted.
+I decided to catalogue examples of engineers-- primarily software developers-- being asked to change a name to avoid being racist, sexist, transphobic, ableist, or otherwise bigoted.
 About half of these examples come from responses to [my AskMetaFilter question][ask_mefi].

 <!-- more -->